Washington Double Star Catalog

 system.
 This usually occurs when the AB pair is too close for one

-If, say, the A component of a pair is later resolved into two star
+If, say, the A component of a pair is later resolved into two stars

 by a larger telescope and/or more sensitive technique (such as